dbow/futureplate/README.md

     * *Must be done in two terminals since `dev-build` runs webpack in watch mode*.
     * CSS loaded on the client via `<style>` tags.

-* `npm run hot`
+* `npm run hot-client` && `npm run hot-build` && `npm run hot` (three terminals)

-    * Compiles assets for development and runs web server in hot module replacement mode.
+    * Compiles client assets with hot module replacement and serves them via webpack-dev-server on port 8080.
+    * Compiles server render assets and watches to re-compile.
+    * Runs web server via nodemon to re-start on changes, and tells client to find assets via webpack-dev-server.
+    * *Must be done in three terminals as all three process do not exit*

 ## Core Technologies